B2.2 Understand and recall commonly used percents, fractions, and decimal equivalents.

 The mental representations used by students are reinforced by the use of benchmarks.
 In general, a benchmark is a reference point.
 The benchmarks used in the study of decimals and percents are similar to those used in the study of fractions.
 By making connections between decimals, percents, and fractional benchmarks, students deepen their number sense.

-The table below shows some benchmarks that should be part of the students' background.
+The table below shows some benchmarks that should be part of the students' knowledge.
 Any percent can be created using the benchmark percents.

 Benchmarks for Fractions, Percents and Decimals